-In terms of Fabrics, blend A and B are surely better choices, but in terms of Fit, the one blend C jacket I own is clearly the best of all.
-This is an example of a piece of garment with big quantity of everyday Polyester outperforming equivalent pure-fabric models: the manufacturer of that blend C jacket clearly has better fit for its jackets, and most likely resorted to cheaper synthetic fibres to cut costs.
-Still, the jacket is just great, especially for colder months, and if I was to buy another jacket in the future, that brand is where I would start looking , since its value for money is astonishing (by the way, I’m not talking of Zara, H&M and the like: the blend C jacket costed me roughly 100 euro at the sales in a designer outlet store).
+In terms of Fabrics, blends A and B are surely better choices.
+But in terms of Fit, the one blend-C jacket I own is clearly the best of all.
+This is an example of a piece of garment with big quantity of everyday Polyester outperforming equivalent pure-fabric models: the manufacturer of that blend-C jacket clearly has better fit for its jackets, and most likely resorted to cheaper synthetic fibres to cut costs.
+Still, the jacket is just great, especially for colder months, and if I was to buy another jacket in the future, that brand is where I would start looking , since its value for money is astonishing (by the way, I’m not talking of Zara, H&M and the like: the blend-C jacket costed me roughly 100 euro at the sales in a designer outlet store).

-Blend A and B jackets have the slightly more relaxed fit typical of blend B jeans (the ones with 1% Elastane), while blend C jacket has the tighter fit typical of blend A and C jeans.
+Blend-A and blend-B jackets have the slightly more relaxed fit typical of blend-B jeans (the ones with 1% Elastane), while blend-C jacket has the tighter fit typical of blend-A and blend-C jeans.

 The most common jacket leathers are: